sagemath/sagewiki_to_gh-2022-10-10/days35.5/localinfo.md

 Most travelers who are not driving will be arriving at [[http://www.massport.com/logan-airport/Pages/Default.aspx|Logan International Airport]] in Boston.
 See [[days27/faq|the Sage Days 27 FAQ]] for the rules on airfare (e.g., US carriers only).
 It is also possible to get to the Boston area using [[http://www.amtrak.com/servlet/ContentServer?pagename=am/am2Station/Station_Page&code=BOS|Amtrak into South Station]].

 === Travel to the North Shore ===
-From either South Station or Logan, most ways of getting to the North Shore involve annoying transfers on the subway to get to
+From either South Station or Logan, most ways of getting to the North Shore involve annoying transfers on the subway ([[http://www.mbta.com/schedules_and_maps/subway/|system map]]; Airport is on the Blue Line, South Station is on the Red Line) to get to North Station, a major commuter rail hub.
+There are regular shuttles from all terminals at Logan to the Airport subway station.

+From there, one would take the outbound Newburyport/Rockport line to Beverly Depot; apparently the Wylie Center will order a cab for you if you call when you are getting close.  [[http://www.mbta.com/schedules_and_maps/rail/lines/?route=NBRYROCK&direction=O&timing=U&RedisplayTime=Redisplay+Time|This link]] is for the outbound schedule on Sundays.
+Every other train goes to Montserrat (a stop one beyond Beverly Depot), which is slightly closer, so you can try for that if it is convenient.

 == Lodging ==
 Out-of-town participants will be lodged at the [[http://www.wyliecenter.com/|Wylie Center]] in Beverly, Mass.
 This oceanside conference center is just a few miles from Gordon College and has a nice wireless-enabled coffee shop which we've been assured is very much open for a group of people to code in after hours.